 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
 Regularly communicate with parents on their child's progress. - 3.
-Demonstrate professional behavior and positive attitude. - 4.
-Provide a safe and secure learning environment.
+Provide a safe and secure learning environment where students are treated with respect. - 4.
+Provide student resources and activities that support their academic progress. - 5.
+Demonstrate professional behavior and positive attitude.

-Parent/Caring Adult:
+As a Parent / Caring Adult I will...